-Won’t all installations be removed at the time of decommissioning?
+Will all installations be removed at the time of decommissioning?

 At the first Ministerial Meeting of the OSPAR Commission (Commission for the Protection of the Marine Environment of the North East Atlantic) in 1998, a binding Decision was agreed which set the rules to be applied to the disposal of offshore installations at sea.
 Under the Decision, there is a prohibition on the dumping and leaving wholly or partly in place of offshore installations.

 The Decision recognises that there may be difficulty in removing the ‘footings’ of large steel jackets weighing more than 10,000 tonnes and in removing concrete installations.
 As a result there are derogations for these categories of installations if the internationally agreed assessment and consultation process shows that leaving these in place is justifiable.
 Certain pipelines will also remain.